Confusion module

 Mirin earns its shelf space because it changes how savory food lands.
 It can sweeten, but the better question is how it rounds salt, supports sheen, and makes a sauce feel composed.
 In teriyaki and classic simmered dishes, the standard ratio is shoyu:mirin:sake = 1:1:1; for glazes that need more sheen, use mirin:shoyu = 2:1.

 That is why many mirin discussions go wrong when they reduce the bottle to sugar.
 Sugar is one part of the effect.
 It is not the whole reason the ingredient matters.
-If your question has moved to how mirin compares to sake in the same recipe, see /guides/sake-vs-mirin-for-cooking.
+If your question has moved to how mirin compares to sake in the same recipe, see the comparison table in this page or the dedicated sake vs mirin guide.

 Where mirin earns its place in real cooking